-If you’re planning a trip to Thailand and would like to try a fresh piece of uncharted luxury territory, we’ve got seven great reasons to book the Rosewood Phuket is still the place to stay, and here are 7 reasons why…
+Five years on, if you’re planning a trip to Thailand, and you’d like to try a fresh piece of uncharted luxury territory, the Rosewood Phuket is still the place to stay, and here are 7 reasons why…

-Located within a short walking distance from Emerald Beach (also known as Tri Trang beach) staying here gives you easy access to the best sunbathing spot in Phuket, and one of few remaining secluded beaches in Thailand.
-That being said, if you want to mingle with locals and experience some of the vibrant nightlife on offer, the coastal town of Patong is a 20 minute drive away and Phuket’s Old Town is close by too.
-Metered taxis are available outside the hotel lobby to help you get about.
+Located within a short walking distance from Emerald Beach, staying here gives you easy access to the best sunbathing spots in Phuket, and one of few remaining secluded beaches in Thailand.
+That being said, if you want to mingle with locals and experience some of the vibrant nightlife on offer, the coastal town of Patong is a 20-minute drive away, and Phuket’s Old Town is also close by.

 Rosewood Phuket: The Ocean House